Compare Ubuntu and macOS Sierra

 AI-generated.
 Powered by real user reviews.

-• G2 reviewers highlight that while Ubuntu has a strong community support system, some users feel that its support quality could be improved compared to macOS Sierra, which benefits from Apple's dedicated customer service and support resources.
+• G2 reviewers highlight that while Ubuntu has a strong community and support system, some users feel that the quality of support could be improved compared to macOS Sierra, which has received higher ratings for its support quality and responsiveness.

 Pricing